RECIPES

 - Add enough water to cover the meat and the veggies

-- Bring to a boil, then turn down the heat and allow to bubble away for 3 hours, stirring occasionally
+- Bring to a boil, turn the heat right down and allow to bubble away for ~3 hours, stirring occasionally, until it reaches your desired thickness.
+Don’t put a lid on it!

-Don’t let the food stick to the bottom of the pot!
+Be careful not to let the food stick to the bottom of the pan.
 Add more salt and pepper as desired.
-A bit of Worcestershire sauce usually goes down well.
-Scouse is wonderfully reheatable, but if it’s super thick just add a little more water.
+A splash of Worcestershire sauce usually goes down a treat an’ all.
+Scouse is very reheatable, but if it starts getting a bit too thick just add more water.

 Serve with the pickled beetroot or red cabbage and crusty bread.